-- watch the Wipe Off 5 advertisement (http://www.roadtozero.vic.gov.au/video) in which Professor Ian Johnston of the Monash University Accident Research Centre (MUARC) shows the impact of low level speeding.
-The advertisement demonstrates what happens when two cars one travelling at 60km/h and the other at 65km/h have to unexpectedly brake - · read the information sheet titled 'Speed matters'. - 2.
-To summarise the content of the information sheet titled 'The TAC's Wipe Off 5 campaign case study', ask students to construct a timeline of the work that happened before, during and after the campaign.
-The timeline should have the order of events and a very brief description of what happened. - 3.
-Working in small groups, students then consider the media used for the campaign, if it would still be appropriate and why (and if not, what media would be appropriate)?
-Students will need to think about the target audience and key message. - 4.
-Finally, students consider how the success of public health campaigns can be measured.
+- 1. Students watch the Wipe Off 5 advertisement (www.roadtozero.vic.gov.au/video) in which Professor Ian Johnston of the Monash University Accident Research Centre (MUARC) shows the impact of low-level speeding.
+The advertisement demonstrates what happens when two cars one travelling at 60km/h and the other at 65km/h have to unexpectedly brake. - 2.
+Ask students to read the information sheet titled 'The TAC's Wipe Off 5 campaign case study' which describes the TAC's original Wipe Off 5 road safety campaign. - To better understand the impact of speed, students may like to read the information sheet titled 'Speed matters'. - 3.
+Students use the worksheet titled 'The TAC's Wipe Off 5 campaign case study,' to construct a timeline of the work that happened before, during and after the campaign.
+The timeline should list the order of events and a very brief description of what happened. - 4.
+Working in small groups, students then consider the media used for the campaign, if it would still be appropriate and why (and if not, what media would be appropriate).
+Students will need to think about the target audience and the key message. - 5.
+Finally, students consider how the effectiveness of public health campaigns can be measured.